 1201 Organizational Structure

-The Information Technology Services division oversees IT operations and provides technical support to Cal Poly administration, staff, faculty, and students.
-Led by the Chief Information Officer, the division encompasses key areas such as cybersecurity, application and data management, user support, and infrastructure services.
+The Information Technology Services division oversees IT operations and provides technology services and support to Cal Poly administration, staff, faculty, and students.
+Led by the Chief Information Officer, the division encompasses key areas such as cybersecurity and information security, application and data management, user support, and infrastructure services.

 References for CAP 1201